gt-crnch-rg/riscv-tutorial-dac-21/VM_Imgs/VM_README.md

-## Vortex Virtual Machine Instructions
+## Virtual Machine Instructions
-For this tutorial, we provide access to a remote server with the tools as well as a virtual machine image that contains the prebuilt version of the tools as well as the Vortex git repo.
+For this tutorial, we provide access to a remote server with the tools as well as a virtual machine image that contains the prebuilt version of the tools as well as the Coregen git repo.
 This VM is built using Vagrant with a VirtualBox Provider, which means that it should be easy to run on most platforms.

-We also provide the base Vagrantfile we use, although we note that setup may require some additional steps.
+We also provide the base Vagrantfile we use if you would want to try and build your own image from scratch.
-See "Building Vortex from Scratch" for more details on setting up a new VM and/or a base installation of the tools.

 ### Important note for Apple Macbook M1 users
 VirtualBox is not supported on M1 laptops and systems due to the switch from an x86 to aarch64 processor.